Voarex/CentOS-Enterprise-Linux-7-System-Administration-Essentials/README.md

   * ##### Citrix XenServer

-  * ^ Coming soon...
+  * ^ All hypervisors coming soon...

 ## Learning the Essentials of CentOS Enterprise Linux 7 Administration <a name="essentials"></a>

 * ### Installing Centos Enterprise Linux 7 Overview <a name="install-centos"></a> <a name="overview"></a>

-  * As we make our way through this repository you will be doing the following:
+  * As we make our way through this portion of the repository you will be doing the following:
   Downloading ISO files
   VirtualBox Networking
   Installing CentOS 7 from local media